daniel-wrench/reynolds_scales_project/README.md

 ## To-do

-1. Quick final proof of paper
-2. Finalise pipeline diagram, add to repo
-3. Clean repo
-4. Upload latest version to GitHub, create new release on Zenodo
 1. **Add sonic Mach no. (for next version).** Test here, then on one week in Rāpoi.
 Using this small submission script, talk to Brendan about the openmpi issue.
-Note that I have created a new virtual environment and done module purge to try and clean things up.
-Haven't set a env variable or edited .bashrc though.
+Module purge and create a new virtual environment to try and clean things up, then talk to Brendan if needed.
+Haven't set a env variable or edited .bashrc.
     - For total speed V0/vtp (Ms)
     - For fluctuations dv/vtp (MsT)
     - V0/va(Ma)
     - dv/va (MaT)
+2. Finalise pipeline diagram, add to repo
+3. Clean repo
+4. Upload latest version to GitHub, create new release on Zenodo **and update text accordingly?**

 3. Run for 12, 8 and 4h intervals
-4.

 4. Later:
     - Fix workloads in parallel pipeline (each core take list of files as we do now, but then just do all the computations on one file at a time, saving with same name as raw file, and move onto the next)